By: Abbas Mohammadi

 Hassanpour is an Iranian Kurdish leftist thinker who fought for all kinds of Kurdish human and language rights.
 His works influenced the debate of standardization of the Kurdish language on prevention of standardizing the Central Kurdish dialect in Kurdistan Region of Iraq (part of the Iraqi and Iranian Kurds population speaks with this dialect), which could effectively suppress the Northern dialect (part of Iraqi and Iranian Kurds and almost all Kurds in Turkey speak this dialect).
 The centralization and standardization of the Kurdish language advantages the Iraqi, Iranian, Syrian and turkey’s cultural policy regarding Kurds (Hassanpour, 1992).

 Based on his experiences of politicized academia in the East and depoliticized in the West, Hassanpour suggests that it is necessary for non-native researchers to acquire at least some degree of emotional involvement in relation to repressive states which they have never experienced.
 He and his Kurdish linguist colleague, Jaffer Sheyholislami, reflected their concerns in a special issue of The International Journal of the Sociology of Language in 2012.
-The ongoing efforts of Kurdish scholars, politician and activists in the recent years to internationalise Kurdish genocide and linguicide have had positive results.
+The ongoing efforts of Kurdish scholars, politicians and activists in recent years to internationalise Kurdish genocide and linguicide have had positive results to promote Kurdish culture and language.
+For Example, the eminent School of Oriental and African Studies (SOAS), the University of London offers two courses in Kurmanji and Sorani.